netlify/build/docs/creating-a-plugin.md

 }
 ```

-## Validating plugin configuration
+## Validating plugin inputs

-The plugin configuration can be validated using a `config` property:
+The plugin inputs can be validated using a `config` property:

 ```js
 module.exports = {